Sowmya74/Spotify_2024/README.md

 - Cross-platform presence and reach of top tracks.
 - Final insights summarizing key trends in music popularity for 2024.

-## Installation and Usage

-1. Clone the repository and install the required dependencies.
-2. Use the provided Jupyter notebooks to explore the dataset and generate visualizations.
-3. Run the Plotly dashboard to interactively explore insights from the dataset.

 ## Final Insights

 - Identified trends in song popularity across multiple platforms.